LSSTDESC/surveycodex/docs/guides/create-galaxy.md

 # Create Simple Galaxy with Galcheat

-In this tutorial, we will see how we can use the survey parameters in galcheat to create a simple galsim elliptical galaxy.
-Our galaxy will be convolved with a optical+atmospheric component PSF, include background and noise, and use the r-band filter of the LSST survey.
+In this tutorial, we will see how we can use the survey parameters in galcheat to create a simple elliptical galaxy with galsim.
+The galaxy will be convolved with a optical+atmospheric component PSF, include background and noise, and use the r-band filter of the LSST survey.